aws-samples/cfn101-workshop/workshop/content/intermediate/operations/resource-importing/_index.md

 6. Select the stack named `resource-import-challenge` and, from **Stack actions**, choose **Import resources into stack**.
 7. Read the **Import Overview** and choose **Next**.
 8. From **Specify template**, choose **Upload a template file**.
 Upload your updated `resource-import-challenge.yaml` template, and choose **Next**.
-9. For [**Identifier Value**](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-import.html#resource-import-overview), use the **InstanceId** which you noted from EC2 console in the first part of this challenge.
+9. For the [**Identifier Value**](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-import.html#resource-import-overview), specify the instance's **Physical ID**, that you noted earlier as part of this challenge.
 10. For parameters, select **t2.micro** for the instance type.
 Here you are matching the actual configuration on the instance which is **t2.micro instance type**.
 11. Choose **Import Resources** in the next page.